dahak-metagenomics/dahak-taco/docs/index.md

 * [taco-taxonomic-classification](https://github.com/dahak-metagenomics/taco-taxonomic-classification) -
     implements a taxonomic classification taco workflow.

+Each repository provides documentation and a Quick Start guide.

 ## Cloud Platforms

-We include instructions for running workflows using `taco` on various cloud platforms.
+We include instructions for getting up and running with `taco` on various cloud platforms.
+This is a great application of the `taco-simple` workflow.

 * [AWS Setup](AWSSetup.md)
 * HPC - TBA